 5. Copper

-Copper is a lightweight, ductile metal that can be cast using shell molding.
-All copper-based alloys are suitable for casting with the exception of brass.
+Copper is a lightweight, ductile metal that can be cast using the shell molding process.
+All copper-based alloys are suitable for casting, except brass.
 The use of copper is advantageous in applications that require conductivity, machinability, ductility, or corrosion resistance.
 However, copper alloys can be expensive and weaker than steel.

-Low-alloy steels are defined as steel with less than 8% alloying content.
+Low-alloy steels are defined as steels with an alloying content of less than 8%.
 Low-alloy steels are very similar to carbon steels but are more hardenable.
 They’re valued because they’re cheap and perform well in most ordinary engineering settings.

 How Long Does It Take for Shell Molding To Finish?

-Some pattern tools are complex and take a long time to produce.
+Some pattern tools are complex and time-consuming to produce.
 Once you have the pattern in hand, the slowest part of the molding process is cooling.
-Depending on your automation process and the size and complexity of the mold, you may produce between 5 and 50 parts in an hour.
+Depending on your automation process and the mold's size and complexity, you may produce between 5 and 50 parts per hour.

 How Accurate Is Shell Molding?